pannal/Sub-Zero.bundle-wiki/Sub‐Zero-Configuration.md

 <a name="scheduler"></a>

+## Additional/Scheduler configuration
 ![Conf-5](https://github.com/pannal/Sub-Zero.bundle/blob/master/Wiki/Images/Conf-5.png)

 1. Ignore folders (...):
- * If a folder contains one of the files named subzero.ignore, .subzero.ignore, .nosz, don't process them.
+ * If a folder contains one of the files named `subzero.ignore`, `.subzero.ignore`, `.nosz`, don't process them.
 This applies to sections/libraries, movies, series, seasons, episodes
 2. Scheduler:
 Periodically search for recent items with missing subtitles:
  * self-explanatory, executes the task "Search for missing subtitles" from the channel menu regularly.
 Configure how often it should do that.
 For the average library 6 hours minimum is recommended, to not hammer the providers too heavily, since this could cause you to be banned for a period of time